 Throughout my practice I often question the definitions of beauty within nature.
 Bordering on the grotesque and the uncanny my artwork challenges society’s perception of organisms such as fungi and mushrooms.
 Such an important contributor for the success of the eco system, this life form is commonly regarded with negativity and feelings of unease by the viewer.
 My artwork aims to subvert this view and highlight their beauty and value for the survival of the planet.

-The work encourages artists and the audience to be aware of their environmental footprint in order to reflect on contemporary concerns regarding the current climate crisis.
+The use of biodegradable and environmental material encourages artists and the audience to be aware of their environmental footprint in order to reflect on contemporary concerns regarding the current climate crisis.
 For this generation of artists, it is important to consider the environmental impact of their materials, and to create art that does not contribute to waste pollution or deforestation.
 Therefore, my artwork is created from biodegradable, reusable and recyclable materials.
-In previous projects I have intentionally used locally sourced materials to create my art pieces.
-In turn this often helps local smaller businesses such as textile manufacturers and Fairtrade coffee traders and farmers, whilst also creating connections within the community.
-This also reduces the carbon footprint for the delivery of materials ensuring the work remains environmentally conscious.
+It is with the creation of temporary work that I explore the concept that art should last forever or that time increases value.
+An important idea to explore when in contemporary society, consumerist behaviour often leads to objects which are used for minutes but last a lifetime; single use plastics.